Professor Phil Holmes

 I was Director of Student Education in Accounting and Finance from my appointment in 2009 until September 2017.
 At Durham I undertook a number of senior administration roles, including Head of Department of Economics and Finance, Head of Subject Group and Senior Chair of the Board of Examiners.
 I have been active in course development and enhancement throughout my academic career, playing a leading role in successfully establishing new programmes at both UG and masters levels.
 I also have experience of being a member of Subject Review teams, accreditation steering/working groups (AACSB, EQUIS and AMBA) and internal faculty and university review teams.

 I have successfully supervised approximately 20 PhD students to completion and am currently supervising more.
 I have extensive experience of internal and external examining at PhD level and on taught programmes (both masters and undergraduate) at prestigious universities.
 I also have a wide range of experience of teaching finance on masters, undergraduate and professional programmes.

-I am one of two Program Chairs and local lead for the European Financial Management Association Annual Meeting 2021, hosted by the University of Leeds.
+I was one of two Program Chairs and local lead for the European Financial Management Association Annual Meeting 2021, hosted by the University of Leeds.